Dopex - Project Breakdown | Revelo Intel

 Liquidity Risk

-In Dopex, since the entire liquidity pool is the counterparty to all written Options, hedging their risk can be difficult since the pools need to be fully collateralized.
-As a result, Dopex can only allow for minimal Options trading on margin, which is a critical feature for institutional investors.
+In Dopex, since the entire liquidity pool is the counterparty to all written options, hedging their risk can be difficult since the pools need to be fully collateralized.
+As a result, Dopex can only allow for minimal options trading on margin, which is a critical feature for institutional investors.

 Project Investors